 In 1976 Nicodemus was elevated to national recognition when it was designated as a National Historic Landmark.
-Recent efforts resulted in Senator Dole introducing the "Nicodemus National Site Bill" to Congress, on January 23, 1996.
-The Bill passed on October 3, 1996 and was signed into law by President Clinton on November 12, 1997.
-This legislation will provide for the preservation of Nicodemus.
+Efforts are currently underway to obtain National Historic Site status for Nicodemus.
+If this national status is obtained, Nicodemus will become a National Park.
 Not only will the few remaining historical structures be restored and maintained, but the entire history interpreted through programs open to the general public.

-The Nicodemus Historical Society was established as a non-profit corporation in 1989.
+The Nicodemus Historicial Society was established as a non-profit corporation in 1989.
 Its purpose is to preserve the history of Nicodemus, Kansas.
-Individual membership \$25.00.
-For more information contact us at (913) 839-4280.
+For more information contact us at (913) 674-3311.